 Duct cleaning generally refers to the cleaning of various heating and cooling system components of forced air systems.

-Consequently, this not only increases your energy bills, but it can also significantly shorten the life expectancy of your system.
+Consequently, this not only increases your energy bills, but can also significantly shorten the life expectancy of your system.

 Your home’s cooling system will perform better with regular maintenance, and air duct cleaning to ensure the longevity of your entire HVAC system.

-When to Clean Your Air Ducts?
+When to Clean The Air Ducts?

 Ducts clogged with dust and debris

 In normal situations, air ducts do not expel visible dust or debris when the heating and cooling system is switched on, and the air starts to flow through the ducts.
-Therefore, if you see visible presence of dust is probably a clear sign of dirty air ducts.
+Therefore, if you see a visible presence of dust is probably a clear sign of dirty air ducts.

 Dusty surroundings